yholkamp/jadmin/README.md

 # JAdmin

 JAdmin is a [Spark Java](http://sparkjava.com/) powered framework to create simple back-ends for administration tasks.
-Use this library as part of your existing JVM application or stand alone to easily expose CRUD access to rows in your users table, `.properties` files and any other data.
+Use this library as part of your existing JVM application or stand alone to easily expose CRUD access to rows in your SQL tables, `.properties` files and any other data.
+In the current set-up, JAdmin is focused on providing trusted users with access to data, it is not yet suitable to provide access to untrusted users.

 Inspired by the Ruby [Active Admin](https://github.com/activeadmin/activeadmin) library.